microsoft/conversational-speaker/README.md

   1. Rebuild and run the project to use your custom wake word.

 ## 4. Usage
-- To start a new conversation, say "Start a new conversation".
 - To set context, the following phrase is recommended: "Hello, my name is \<your name\> and I live in \<your location\>."
 - Continue conversing!
     > NOTE: The current state of the prompt engine usually remains stable for short conversations.
 Sometimes during longer conversations, the AI may start responding with what it thinks you might say next.